 Our counterparties are not required to roll our repurchase agreements or other financing agreements upon the expiration of their stated terms, which subjects us to a number of risks.
 Counterparties electing to roll our financing agreements may charge higher spread and impose more onerous terms upon us, including the requirement that we post additional margin as collateral.
 More significantly, if a financing agreement counterparty elects not to extend our financing, we would be required to pay the counterparty in full on the maturity date and find an alternate source of financing.
 Alternate sources of financing may be more expensive, contain more onerous terms or simply may not be available.
 If we were unable to pay the repurchase price for any asset financed with a repurchase agreement, the counterparty has the right to sell the asset being held as collateral and require us to compensate it for any shortfall between the value of our obligation to the counterparty and the amount for which the collateral was sold (which may be a significantly discounted price).
-Moreover, our financing agreement obligations are currently with a limited number of counterparty in a timely manner.
+Moreover, our financing agreement obligations are currently with a limited number of counterparties.
+If any of our counterparties elected not to roll our financing agreements, we may not be able to find a replacement counterparty in a timely manner.
 Finally, some of our financing agreements contain covenants and our failure to comply with such covenants could result in a loss of our investment.